Want more relevant content? Let us know what year you will graduate high school.

 Princeton University, situated in the small and charming city of Princeton, New Jersey, is often regarded as one of the world’s most prestigious universities.
 Consistently ranked at #1 by the U.S. News undergraduate college rankings, it is no secret that Princeton exudes academic excellence and offers students a top-tier education.

-With only 1,941 students being offered admission out of an applicant pool of over 35,000, Princeton’s acceptance rate for the class of 2022 comes in at 5.5% — its most selective to date.
+With only 1,895 students being offered admission out of an applicant pool of 32,804, Princeton’s acceptance rate for the class of 2023 comes in at 5.8%.
 While many of these admitted students undoubtedly had strong academic and extracurricular profiles, the supplemental essays play an equally important role in gaining admission.

 Although it might initially seem daunting to try to stand out among tens of thousands of applicants, CollegeVine is here to help and offer advice on how to tackle the application.
-Here is our guide on how to approach Princeton University’s 2018-2019 supplemental essays.
+Here is our guide on how to approach Princeton University’s 2019-2020 supplemental essays.
+Want to know your chances at Princeton?
+Calculate your chances for free right now.

 Upon initially reading the prompt, it might seem difficult to articulate a thorough response in only 150 words.
 However, when used to its fullest potential, 150 words is just enough to show the admissions committee an activity you’re passionate about without being overly verbose.